ashutoshmjain/gita/src/how.md

 `Gita` defined `Karm yoga` (work protocol) as a path to gradually accumulate value (`Daivvy Sampad`), and finally be one with the most valuable - one immutable and inexpressible knowledge.
 Despite thousands of elaborate attempts to decipher, it stays a mystery as to how someone could comprehend a message so pristine - unless it was a divine intervention -> hence the name gods' song !

-`Mathura` was the hotspot of writing revolution - our move from speech to text as store of information. `Mahabharata` was written down and unveiled in series of eighteen books here at `Mathura`.
-The written word laid the foundations for even bigger shift - discovery of gold as a store of value.

-The idea was - store of value must follow the properties of information store.
+`Mathura` was the hotspot of writing revolution - our move from speech to text as store of information. `Mahabharata` was written down and unveiled here in series of eighteen books.
+The written word laid the foundations for even bigger shift - discovery of gold as a store of value - value must follow the properties of information.
+In truth, value is nothing but immutable information - something that never changes.
 Barter was synchronous spot deal - like the ephemeral spoken word.
 Gold allowed us to preserve value the way written word preserved the information.
 The idea may be extended to digital realm ->  Bitcoin is digital value.
 It evolved as the information morphed into digital format(s).

-The change, however, is never conflict free ...
+`Mathura` is thus the place where the idea of storage or information ( and value) took roots - that led to modern way of life.

 ## Gita

 The second section is original translation of `Bhagvad Gita` (in English) by `Kiasri Mohan Ganguly` circa 1896.

 `Gita` is the source code of `Karm Yoga` - the work protocol.
-While `Karm Yoga` is proven means to exit sufferings of this world, it also elaborates the ideal approach to value exchange.
-It establishes the spiritual foundation for selfless (free) and open pursuits (`Nishkaam Yazna`) to enable society adopt work ethics - prime example being `Arjuna` -  he wanted to shun his responsibility as a warrior.
+While `Karm Yoga` is proven means to exit sufferings of this world, it is also ideal approach to value exchange.
+It establishes the spiritual foundation for selfless (free) and open pursuits (`Nishkaam Yazna`) to enable society adopt work ethics - prime example being `Arjuna`.
+He wanted to shun his responsibility as a warrior. `Krishna` advised him to not give up his duties.
 Finding peace (and prosperity) in "work without desires" is relevant even today - it is a timeless idea.

 The translation is followed by my essays discovering core concepts of Gita.
 They may be useful to readers who are predisposed to see `Gita` in prevailing rationale of popular science.